sFlow

 Parameters

-- This command configures the switch to send sFlow data to the
+This command configures the switch to send sFlow data to the collector located at 2001:0db8::2; the collector receives the data through UDP port 6100.

 sflow enable

-The sflow enable command enables sFlow on the configuration mode interface when sFlow is globally enabled.
-By default, sFlow is enabled on all interfaces when sFlow is globally enabled (sflow run).
-The sflow enable command is required only when running-config contains a no sflow enable statement for the specified interface.
+The sflow enable command enables sFlow on the configuration mode interface.
+When globally enabling sFlow using the sflow run command, the command enables sFlow on all interfaces by default.
+Use the sflow enable command when running-config contains a no sflow enable statement for the specified interface.

 The no sflow enable command disables sFlow on the configuration mode interface.
-When sFlow is globally disabled, this command persists in running-config but has no effect on switch operation.
+When globally disabled, this command persists in running-config but does not affect switch operation.

 The default sflow enable command removes the corresponding no sflow enable command from running-config enabling sFlow capability on the interface.